JOIN OUR TEAM

 CLOSING DATE: applications will be reviewed on a rolling basis

-Tiny WPA is seeking a Woodworking Teaching Artist/Designer with extensive wood fabrication experience to co-teach its Building Hero Training Program and lead additional educational programming.
+Tiny WPA is seeking a Lead Educator with extensive wood fabrication experience to co-teach its Building Hero Training Program and lead the organization’s additional educational programming.
 We’re looking for someone who not only has experience teaching or leading in formal or informal settings, but also finds real joy in helping everyone from teens to seniors design and build projects that positively impact their communities.

 The ideal candidate is comfortable experimenting, making mistakes, and learning alongside others, and able to work with, lead, and follow people from diverse ages, genders, and socioeconomic backgrounds.
 A deep curiosity about how people learn, create, and collaborate is a strong plus.

-This role can be part-time, with availability required on Tuesdays, Wednesdays, and Thursdays.
-As Tiny WPA expands its educational offerings, there will also be opportunities to lead in school programming and community workshops.
-A full-time position would additionally include design and fabrication for contracted projects with community partners.
+As Tiny WPA expands its educational offerings, the Lead Educator will also manage the organization’s in school and out of school programming along with community workshops.
 Like all roles at Tiny WPA, this position offers significant room for growth and leadership.

 PRIMARY ROLES + RESPONSIBILITIES

-The Building Hero Training is a free 10-week (16-session) program offered in spring (March–June) and fall (September–December) for 10–12 participants.
+The Building Hero Training is a free 8-week (16-session) program offered in spring (March–June), summer (June-July) and fall (September–December) for 10–12 participants.
 Classes are held at Tiny WPA’s community workshop at 3145 W Jefferson St in Brewerytown on Tuesdays and Thursdays from 5:30–8:00 pm.

-Fundamentally different from other design-education initiatives, this action-oriented, product-driven program teaches participants to use design to solve real-life challenges.
+Fundamentally different from other design-education initiatives, this action-oriented, product- and process-driven program teaches participants to use design to solve real-life challenges.
 Participants build products to address personal or community needs while learning hands-on design and fabrication skills through projects like stools, coat racks, and benches.
-The program concludes with a community-focused build for a local nonprofit or organization.
-Past projects include renovating a school garden, creating planter benches for supportive housing, and building amenities for Philadelphia Public Pools.
+The program concludes with a needs-driven, community-build service project in partnershp with a local nonprofit, school or organization.
+Past projects include creating a school garden, making improvements to a community garden, and building amenities for Philadelphia public pools.

 Key Responsibilities:

-Leading and Co-Teaching Tiny WPA School Programs and Community Workshops (Approximately 5-10 hrs a week)
+Leading Tiny WPA School Programs and Community Workshops

 Tiny WPA partners with schools and community organizations to lead single-session, multi-week, and months-long design-build workshops.
 Many of these workshops take place off-site in schools and neighborhoods throughout Philadelphia, with schedules varying based on partnership requests.
 The one consistent program is our Wednesday afternoon session with high school students from Science Leadership Academy Beeber and Center City.